puyanwei/advent-of-code-2022/README.md

 Added an optional boolean to the `moveStacks()` function, as well as some tests as this didn't work correctly.
 In the end this was due to my initial stacks array's reference getting mixed up with part 1's calculations.

 I attempted to use the newly added `structuredClone` to clone the object, but this is only available in node v17, and I am not sure how I can enforce this version with this project.
 So in the end I just made an actual copy for the 2nd part to reference.

+### Day Six - Tuning Trouble

+1. Explore with Sets and strings, wondering if they work without being in an array like normal arrays?
+Sets are good to use as a comparison as they don't repeat elements.
+Also explore `includes` for strings, might be better then using a ===
+2. Need a way of looping through the long input string which only takes a string of four letters.
+Each move should push out the last letter and add in the first letter.
+Possible recursion?
+3. Write tests to help with visibility in writing this function.
+Doesn't look like I'm going to reformat the data into a JSON object this time!